SignPath/website/docs/documentation/artifact-configuration/syntax.md

 * The user can select one or more files in the artifact browse dialog
 * A ZIP archive named `bundle.zip` will automatically be created and uploaded (even if only a single file is selected)
-* The signed artifacts will still be provided as a ZIP archive dowload (also called `bundle-zip`)
+* The signed artifacts will still be provided as a ZIP archive dowload (also called `bundle.zip`)

 Example: